 Rin gbere gbere ko ma ba da ire wonyi nu…

-Orunmila, like others was in search of the goddess but he did not rush; he took his time and followed the instructions given to him.
-Others went in search of the goddess of wealth but the goddess hid herself from them, seeing their desperation.
-When they left, Orunmila came on goat as directed by the ifa divination and the goddess of wealth chose to follow him.
+Orunmila, like others, was in search of the goddess but he did not rush; he took his time and followed the instructions given to him.
+Others went in search of the goddess of wealth but the goddess hid from them, seeing their desperation.
+When they left, Orunmila came on a goat as directed by the ifa divination and the goddess of wealth chose to follow him.

 On getting home, Orunmila offered her banana and other special foods she likes.
-The goddess of wealth was so pleased and she became the great source of wealth that Orunmila has till now.
+The goddess of wealth was so pleased and she became the greatest source of wealth for Orunmila.

 Source: Oyasogo Abiodun